ga-wdi-lessons/js-oojs-classes/readme.md

 Classes are a lot like the `makeCar` function we just created, but they're supported by JS and we use the `new` keyword to generate instances of an object (just like our earlier `celica` and `civic` examples).

-> Note that classes start with a capital letter to make it obvious that they are constructors.
+> Note that classes start with a capital letter to make it obvious that they are classes.
 This isn't necessary, but is a convention you should follow.

 ### I Do: Make a Person Class (10 minutes / 0:45)